hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 is a mechanism that can be used to verify the content of a standalone zone.
 It is designed to be independent of the transmission channel or mechanism, allowing a general consumer of a zone to do origin authentication of the entire zone contents.
-It is not considered suitable for highly dynamic zones.
+Note that the current version of [@?I-D.ietf-dnsop-dns-zone-digest]
+states:

+`As specified at this time, ZONEMD is not designed for use in large, dynamic zones due to the time and resources required for digest calculation.
+The ZONEMD record described in this document includes fields reserved for future work to support large, dynamic zones.`

 It is complementary the above mechanisms and can be used in conjunction with XFR-over-TLS but is not considered further.

 ## Comparison of Authentication Methods